nawabahmadreshi/documentation/pages/getting-started/content-sharing-tutorial.md

 	{% image src="/img/pages/getting-started/content-sharing-tutorial/screenshots/info_identifier.png" center 3-quarters %}
 6. Go to Settings in the Branch Dashboard and go to Link Settings in the top navigation bar
-7. Make sure that I have an iOS App is checked off
+7. Make sure that the checkbox for "I have an iOS App" is selected
 8. Fill out “iOS URI Scheme”

 > * The URI Scheme must follow the format: `urischemename://`